Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fruit: Pregnant women should increase consumption of all types of fruits, preferably from organic crops, particularly the following:

-• Pineapple, either whole or as juice: this helps avoid the heartburn typical of pregnancy
+• Pineapple, either whole or as juice, helps avoid the typical heartburn of pregnancy.

 • Citrus fruits prevent colds and increase iron absorption.